wangpy/google-play-android-publisher-plugin/README.md

    - This can be a glob pattern, e.g. `'build/**/*-release.apk'`, or a filename, both relative to the root of the workspace
    - Multiple patterns or filenames can be entered, if separated by commas
    - If nothing is entered, the default is `'**/build/outputs/**/*.aab, **/build/outputs/**/*.apk'`
-6. Choose the track to which the files should be deployed
+6. Enter the release track to which the files should be assigned
+   - This can be a built-in track like `'production'`, a testing track like `'beta'`, or a custom track name
+   - Note that custom track names are case-sensitive (though the plugin will attempt to determine the correct track)
-7. Specify a [rollout percentage][gp-docs-rollout]
+7. Specify a [rollout percentage][gp-docs-rollout] between 0 and 100%
-   - If 100% is entered, the app will be immediately rolled out to all users
+   - If 100% is entered, the app will be immediately rolled out to all users on the chosen release track
    - If 0% is entered, the given file(s) will be uploaded as a draft release, leaving any existing rollout unaffected
 8. Optionally specify an [in-app update priority][gp-docs-inappupdatepriority]
    - If nothing is entered, the default value (0, lowest priority) will be set by Google Play